rizkyzhang/rizkyzhang/README.md

 ## Hi there 👋, I am Rizky

-### I am a Data Science Enthuasiast & Web Developer

-I love solving problems and learning new things everyday.
-In my spare time, I write on my [blog](https://programmerhood.com/), reading tech articles, solving algorithm problems, helping peoples solving programming problems in [Kotakode](https://kotakode.com/users/2506/rizkyzhang) (Indonesia equivalent of Stack Overflow) or hang out with my friends.
-My mission is to help make the world a better place by solving real world problems with programming.
+I am a Front-End Web Developer with experience building responsive websites and web applications.
+I specialize in JavaScript and have professional experience working with React, Next.js and Chakra UI.

+I love learning new things everyday and sharing my knowledge by writing in my blog or helping other developers solving their coding problem in [Kotakode](https://kotakode.com/users/2506/rizkyzhang)
+(Indonesia equivalent of Stack Overflow).

+Take a look at my portfolio and let's get in touch! ➡️ programmerhood.com

 ### 📖 I'm currently reading
 - Eloquent JavaScript